Buy Nothing Day Vs Green Friday

 3. Clothes Swapping is a great way to inject fresh items into your wardrobe without having to buy anything new.
 Very often these apps are full of clothes with their tags on and owners just looking to get rid of the surplus items clogging up their wardrobes, but equally open to swapping instead of selling if you have something they want too.

-4. Shopping Preloved Clothes as much as it pains me to admit it, but I’m not a minimalist!
-I am passionate about the environment and not fuelling a capitalist system that rewards people who don’t care about the triple bottom line.
-So, how can I keep my satiation for new items satisfied?
-Well, I have a little system – I sell pieces on these apps and then use the money from the sales to buy new things as and when I need them.
+4. Shopping for Preloved Clothes is a much more sustainable way to shop.
+As much as it pains me to admit it, I’m not a minimalist, and I own a large wardrobe (or two).
+But this doesn’t mean I am not passionate about the environment.
+I don’t want to fuel a capitalist system that rewards people who don’t care about the triple bottom line.
+So, how can I keep my lust for new items satisfied?
+Well, I have a little system: I sell pieces on these apps and then use the money from the sales to buy new things as and when I need them.

 Buy Nothing Day or support Green Friday?

-To summarise, there’s merit in supporting both but it’s hard to do that when they fall upon the same day.
-I think #GreenFriday is already gathering good momentum and there is a risk that Buy Nothing Day will be overshadowed.
-This particular day would be more impactful if it were moved to the Wednesday before Green Friday (instead of sharing the date).
+To summarise, there’s merit in supporting both, but it’s hard to do that when they fall on the same day.
+I think #GreenFriday is already gathering good momentum, and there is a risk that Buy Nothing Day will be overshadowed.
+This particular day would be more impactful if it were moved to Wednesday before Green Friday (instead of sharing the date).
 This would encourage people to stop and think before indulging in discounted shopping.

-In my recent interview with CGTV, I also suggested that “there is something else which is even better than not buying anything or renting.
-It’s actually thinking about giving back – acts of kindness and acts of service don’t cost anything.
-It’s a really nice opportunity to think about what you can do without having to spend money,”
+In my recent interview with CGTV, I also suggested that “there is something else that is even better than not buying anything or renting.
+It’s actually thinking about giving back—acts of kindness and acts of service don’t cost anything.
+It’s a really nice opportunity to think about what you can do without having to spend money.”

 Final Thoughts